max-russo-com/mx2/README.md

 MX² does not enforce how the phrases must be used.
 It simply defines a **secure, portable, inspectable container** for storing them.

+## Use Cases

+MX2 can be used for:

+• portable encrypted backups
+• QR-safe secret transport
+• cross-platform password-based vaults
+• deterministic key derivation in cryptographic systems
+• offline recovery workflows
+• reproducible secret containers for research and auditing

 ## 🔐 How MX² Works (High-Level Model)